Patent Box: new regime : when to start tracking and tracing R&D expenditure CTA10/s357BLF

-New entrant companies, new Qualifying IP rights in accounting period starting after 1 July 2021: 1 July 2016
+New entrant companies, new qualifying IP rights in accounting period starting after 1 July 2021: From 1 July 2016

 Company B elected into the Patent Box for the year ended 31 December 2019.
 It had applied for a qualifying patent in that year, which had not yet been granted.
 It needs to track and trace its relevant R&D expenditure from 1 July 2013 if possible, ready to be included in the R&D fraction once the patent is granted.

 An exception to the above requirements to track and trace R&D expenditure in years before these requirements were enacted is that when there is insufficient information to enable the company to calculate the R&D fraction accurately, the company may use the following criteria as an alternative.

 - If the accounting period begins on or after 1 July 2019, the company may elect to start to track and trace expenditure from 1 July 2016

 - If the accounting period begins before 1 July 2019, the company may elect to track and trace for the three year period ending with the last day of the accounting period

 There will be occasions where a company wishes to include R&D expenditure relating to an existing IP product which was carried out many years before.

 Patents have limited lives.
 When a qualifying IP right falls out of patent protection within an accounting period the related expenditure will also fall out of the fraction.